CITY_ADCODE

 ST_Relate(GEOMETRY, GEOMETRY, VARCHAR)

-Description: This function compares two geometric objects and determines whether the two geometric objects meet the conditions specified by the DE-9IM mode matrix string.
+• Description: determines whether two geometry objects meet the conditions specified by the DE-9IM matrix string.

 select ST_Relate(